 3. Enable your staff to work with the data

-SQL and Data Studio training for account managers as part of our managed service to upskill key members of your team.
+SQL and Looker Studio training for account managers as part of our managed service to upskill key members of your team.
 It’s not rocket science and a great career development initiative for your staff as well!